sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

     The steps to join the Science Mesh
 ---

 To join the Science Mesh, there are several formal and technical steps.
 If you encounter any problems during this process or have some general questions, feel free to [contact the Science Mesh administration](../support/).
+If you are joining with a Nextcloud site, you will need to set up a Reva server next to your Nextcloud server.
+Please see the [sciencemesh-nextcloud documentation](https://sciencemesh-nextcloud.readthedocs.io/en/latest/) on how to set this up.

 1. In order to join the Science Mesh, you as the operator of a site are expected to run one of supported EFSS (sync and share systems).
 FIXME link